restify/node-restify/docs/restify-log.md

 Descending means if you set the level to say 'Warn', then the logger will only output messages that are of level Fatal/Error/Warn.
 Everything else will be surpressed.
 The default level is Info.
+Off disables logging altogether.

 Each level is accessed by a lower-case method of the same name: